 Wander is set in a fantasy universe consisting of wide-open spaces and floating islands in the sky.
 In this universe, different races collaborate with one another to better understand the world around them.
 The races are common fantasy fare -- elves, ents, etc. -- but placing them into a collaborative and cooperative world instead of one perennially at war is an interesting change of pace for the MMO niche.

 is simple: It's a world that is opened to and designed for exploration.
 Instead of providing you with a list of things to do and a bunch of mobs to kill, the game gives you a massive universe to learn about through the investigation of its many nooks and crannies.
 According to Davison, the primary mode of progression in Wander

 species interact with one another and there is no superior race -- sea creatures, elves, and ents are all in the same social circle.
 The world and its lore are designed to be the main attractions, not the background noise to kill quests and node gathering.

 "Davison wants to create a space where content is shared between players, not delivered by developers."

 with the Rift was quite an experience, explaining, "It was my first time using the Oculus Rift and I came incredibly close to having a real-life panic attack when I walked near the edge of a cliff.
 I have a fear of heights, and wow, I felt all of that fear.
 It was horrifying

 team has designed the game to look and feel like one enormous world, so it is backing this design with a single-shard server that can hold thousands of people.
-Davison noted that the only real limitation on players in a given space would be your video card; otherwise, the server is designed to hold all of Wander's players at once.
-EVE Online, for example, uses a similar single-shard system to host its entire playerbase on one server.Massively's on the ground in Seattle during the weekend of August 30th to September 2nd, bringing you all the best news from PAX Prime 2013.
+Davison noted that the only real limitation on players in a given space would be your video card; otherwise, the server is designed to hold all of Wander's

+is still fairly rough beta, but it is a curious idea that dumps many common MMO mechanics in the hopes that players will collaborate and share.
+As for whether or not the idea works, well, that's something testers will have to decide as they soar through its mysterious skies.Massively's on the ground in Seattle during the weekend of August 30th to September 2nd, bringing you all the best news from PAX Prime 2013.
 Whether you're dying to know more about WildStar, The Elder Scrolls Online, EverQuest Next, or any MMO in between, you can bet we'll have it covered!